utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 .. note::

   If you are wondering when to commit and how to write a good commit message, have a look at these `Version Control Best Practices <https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/best-practices>`_ and this `blog post <https://jasonmccreary.me/articles/when-to-make-git-commit/>`_.

+  Before you can commit anything, git prompts you to provide your name and email address with the given commands.
+  When choosing your name, be aware that this name is immortalized in the git history (please choose your full name and a decent email address ;)).

 Global .gitignore
 """""""""""""""""